Lawrence Wong meets top US officials in Washington

 Mr Wong met Italian Finance Minister Daniele Franco as well, and wrote on Facebook that there were "many more things that both Italy and Singapore can do together".

-"Such discussions help to bring more opportunities to Singapore and Singaporeans - amongst other things," he wrote.
+"Such discussions help to bring more opportunities to Singapore and Singaporeans - amongst other things," he added.

 Mr Wong then travelled via train to New York, where he will meet business leaders and Singaporeans based there.